A land of misty mountains, azure lakes and rugged coastal scenery, the province of British Columbia is a pretty romantic place without even trying!

 - A day trip to Hot Springs Cove on the Pacific Coast is a great add-on for those on a Tofino or Ucluelet getaway

 - Go hot springs hopping for the ultimate experience!
-BC’s Kootenays region has a number of vehicle-accessible hot springs all within reasonable distance to each other (Ainsworth, Nakusp, Halcyon)
+BC’s Kootenays region has several vehicle-accessible hot springs all located relatively close together (Ainsworth, Nakusp, Halcyon)